NYS-45/NYS-1 - E-filing (Web Upload Files)

 Note: Tax professionals using the NYS-45 Web Upload must submit a single file quarterly containing the returns for all of their clients.
 In order to submit a second file, the tax professional must obtain a second Agent Number from New York.
 When submitting both the NYS-45 and NYS-1 Web Upload file, a single payment must be made for the sum total all employer liabilities in the file.
 If you are not able to submit a single NYS-45 file quarterly and make a single payment for all your clients, then the Web File method of electronic filing may be more suitable.
 See the New York E-filing Overview.

-Self-filers can upload only the Employee Wage (aka Wage Reporting) file.
-Self-filers and tax professionals can use Web Upload of the Wage Reporting file to satisfy Part C of the NYS-45 return, and then use Web File manual data entry to satisfy the NYS-45, Parts A, B, and D portion.
-Tax Professionals can upload all three files.
+Self-filers and tax professionals can use Web File manual data entry to satisfy the NYS-45, Parts A, B, and D portion.
+Only tax Professionals can upload the Web Upload files.
 The NYS-45 and Wage Reporting file must be submitted quarterly.
 The NYS-1 file must be submitted by the due date which is dependent on the employer's payroll date.
 See the NYS-1 instructions.

 Before creating files, the user must complete the submitter fields on the screen, including the 3-digit Agent number.
 Self-filers cannot obtain an Agent number from New York but can enter 400 for the Agent number in order to create files.